Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Context

 A reference intervention is required to define the effect modifiers.
 In the methods considered in this article, we are selecting the effect modifiers of treatment $A$ with respect to $C$ (as opposed to the treatment effect modifiers of $B$ vs.~$C$).
 This is because we have to adjust for these in order to perform the indirect comparison in the $BC$ population, implicitly assumed to be the target population.
 If one had access to IPD for the $BC$ study and only published ALD for the $AC$ study, one would have to adjust for the factors modifying the effect of treatment $B$ with respect to $C$, in order to perform the comparison in the $AC$ population.

-In some contexts, a distinction is made between sample-average and population-average marginal effects.\cite{stuart2011use, cole2010generalizing} Typically, another implicit assumption made by population-adjusted indirect comparisons is that the marginal treatment effects estimated in the $BC$ trial sample (as described by its published covariate summaries for $\hat{\Delta}_{10}^{(2)}$), match those that would be estimated in the study's target population.
-This implies that either: (1) the sample on which inferences are made is the trial's target population; or (2) it is a simple random sample, representative of such population (ignoring sampling variability).
+In some contexts, a distinction is made between sample-average and population-average marginal effects.\cite{stuart2011use, cole2010generalizing} In this article, ``population-adjusted'' indirect comparisons refer to ``sample-adjusted'' indirect comparisons because, due to patient-level data limitations, the methods contrast treatments in the $BC$ trial sample.
+Typically, an implicit assumption is that the sample on which inferences are made (as described by its published covariate summaries for $\hat{\Delta}_{10}^{(2)}$) is exactly the trial's target population.
+Alternatively, the assumption is that the study sample is a random sample, i.e., representative, of such population, ignoring sampling variability in the patients' baseline characteristics and assuming that no random error attributable to such exists.
+In reality, the subjects of the $BC$ study have been sampled from a, typically more diverse, target population of eligible patients, defined by the trial's inclusion and exclusion criteria.